AElfProject/AElf/docs-sphinx/getting_started/development-environment/node.rst

        "MinerIncreaseInterval": 31536000
      }

-It may look like this when you complete it (make sure the key is bracketed):
+It may look like this when you complete it (make sure to add ""):

 .. code:: bash